-To hide the trigger details for now, click inside the trigger's title bar.
+To collapse the trigger details for now, click inside the trigger's title bar.

 Save your logic app.
-On the designer toolbar, choose Save.
+On the designer toolbar, select Save.

 Your logic app is now live but doesn't do anything other than check the RSS feed.
 So, add an action that responds when the trigger fires.

-Now add an action that sends email when a new item appears in the RSS feed.
+Now add an action that sends an email when a new item appears in the RSS feed.

-Under the When a feed item is published trigger, choose + New step > Add an action.
+Under the When a feed item is published trigger, select New step.

 - For Azure work or school accounts, select Office 365 Outlook.

 If your selected email connector prompts you to authenticate your identity, complete that step now to create a connection between your logic app and your email service.